Participant's Frequently Asked Questions

 The week's schedule has a variety of competition-related and social events.
 Please visit the Final Round Agenda page to find out all the details of the competition.

 We allow four graduate students to participate in the competition.
 No alternates are allowed.
 Only due to extenuating circumstances will we allow alternates.
 Please contact the organizers immediately if this might be the case.

-The cases typically range between 8 and 20 pages in length, in addition to the Appendix.
-The case will have a similar format as any Harvard Business Review Case.
+The preliminary round case will be 2-5 pages in length and will be based on a topic of global talent management.
+It will be chosen by the organizers and sent via email to participants.
+The final case will be presented by the lead sponsor in person and questions will be allowed at that time.
 It will be based off of a real issue that the lead sponsor is currently experiencing.
 The main topic will be related to international human resources management, but will likely draw from various areas of the business field.

 The preliminary round will occur between September 16-23, 2018.
 The teams will be given access to the written case via email.
 The case will become active at the time they request it.
 The teams will have 24 hours (from when the case becomes available) to prepare a written recommendation based on the guidelines given in the Case.
 The written recommendations must be submitted by one team member to firstname.lastname@example.org.